OPEN-NEXT/WP3-Documentation-Guidelines-for-OSH-Projects/Documentation & Guidelines/3D Printing guideline.md

 ## Documentation

-* Which 3D printer and printer version used?
+* Which 3D printer and printer version was used?
-* Which material may be used?
+* Which material was used?
-*